These Are Your Rights When Your Flight Gets Canceled, Delayed or Overbooked

 Know What You’re Owed

-If something goes wrong on your flight, what rights can you claim as an air passenger?
+If something goes wrong on your flight, what are your air passenger rights?
 Let’s look into some of the important things you should know about your airline passenger rights when you fly.

 Flight Overbooking Compensation

-The incident that happened with United Airlines last year was a result of overbooking, in which a passenger was dragged off the plane by authorities after refusing to give up the seat he had paid for.
+The incident that happened with United Airlines in 2017 was a result of overbooking, in which a passenger was dragged off the plane by authorities after refusing to give up the seat he had paid for.
 Although this type of incident isn’t that common, it is standard practice for airlines to overbook so they can compensate for passengers who don’t show up.

 Unfortunately, it is perfectly legal for airlines to overbook flights.
 So what are your flyers rights?